|

 ©

-and I'll spare you any further extension of this metaphor.
+final comparison and I'll spare you any further extension of this

-Hero as the Pole Star — He or she is the character around whom
+of the Hero as the Pole Star — He or she is the character around

-a recipe.
-I'm describing the nature of 90% of successful movies.
+not prescribing a recipe.
+I'm describing the nature of 90% of

+successful movies.
 You're the writer.
-You can choose to work within the patterns
+You can choose to work within

 you need to know what the patterns are.

-and invention within the patterns is almost infinite.
-Knowing
+for creativity and invention within the patterns is almost infinite.

 or board up your muse.

-satisfactory connections between my Heroes and the other characters
+to create satisfactory connections between my Heroes and the other

 about story and characters in a literary way, a "straight line"

-angst, and after studying enough movies, the light dawned.
+this writer’s angst, and after studying enough movies, the light

 Surprise!